FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     }
 }
 ```
-let's run the code and see it crash
+run the code and see it crash 💥
 ```kotlin
 Caused by: kotlin.UninitializedPropertyAccessException: lateinit property sharedPreferencesManager has not been initialized
 ```